Efficient Growth: When Should Landlords Look For Software?

 Purchasing a rental property is a fantastic way to invest your money.
-If you own a single unit or even just a handful, the challenges of marketing, maintaining, and managing your rentals are fairly minimal.
-But as with any lucrative investment, positive returns lead to additional purchases, and you can quickly find yourself with a time consuming and headache inducing portfolio.
+If you own a single unit or even just a handful, the challenges of marketing, maintaining, and managing your rentals may be minimal at first.
+But as with any lucrative investment, positive returns lead to additional purchases, and you can quickly find yourself with a time-consuming and headache-inducing portfolio.
 As your business grows, it’s crucial to focus your attention not simply on growth, but efficient growth.
 An excellent way to untangle your management life is to adopt management software.

 Additional Reading: Using the 1% Rule When Expanding Your Portfolio